Create Split-Color Text in Photoshop

 The split-color text and stroke effect.

-And finally, you'll learn how to add the split-color gradient to the background so that the text and the background colors mirror each other:
+Finally, you'll learn how to fill the background with the gradient so your text and the background colors are mirrored.

 A split-color text and background effect created in Photoshop